Content

 Do e-bike tires need special puncture protection?

-• The tires have thicker walls
+• The tires are thicker-walled

 • A puncture protection insert protects the tube inside the tire from punctures